ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 It is often useful and necessary to separate the introduction into multiple sections.
-Several possible sections are proposed below, you can use these or distribute your introductory text into sections in another way.
+Several possible sections are proposed below, you can use these or distribute your introductory text into sections in another wayyy.

 The headings below propose _one way_ you might structure this section of the document.